RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 In a hundred years if there is a meaningful split within PALM or TRAP, that will be workable with this system.
 I doubt that such a thing would occur within 500 years at least, but if it happens, we would just say “ᚪ rune grew up and earned its own row in the table!”

+# What about my accent?

+## Don't have the FACE merger

+If you don't have the FACE merger and instead have two distinct lexical sets of PANE and PAIN, I would suggest that you use a bindrune of ᛖ‍ᛄ for the PANE set to indicate that it is a closer monophthong and an unbound combination of ᛖᛄ for PAIN to indicate that it is the full diphthong.